-Thanksgiving is a secular holiday, but nevertheless it is sacred to most Americans.
+Today is Thanksgiving, a secular holiday; nevertheless, Thanksgiving is sacred to most Americans.

-A heartfelt expression of gratitude is always welcome, even gratitude expressed in general for the many things we receive from those we love, by whom we are loved, for the things we are given that make our lives more comfortable, more challenging and more meaningful.
+A heartfelt expression of gratitude is always welcome, even the gratitude that is expressed in general for the many things we receive from those we love, by whom we are loved, for the things we are given that make our lives more comfortable, more challenging and more meaningful.

 It is never inappropriate to thankful.